 You may choose an agency on your own, through the law school public service liaison, through Gonzaga University’s Service Learning Website, or through the Community Service Fair held on main campus each semester.

-If you choose an activity on your own, your choice must be authorized by the law school’s Public Service Liaison, Victoria David, Class of 2015, who will consult with CCASL’s Service Learning Coordinator.
+If you choose an activity on your own, your choice must be authorized by the law school’s Public Service Liaison, Matt Brunell, Class of 2017, who will consult with CCASL’s Service Learning Coordinator.

 If you need help selecting an activity, consider using Gonzaga University’s Service Learning website.
 It has information on agencies that cooperate with the Center for Community Action and Service Learning (CCASL).